exazyme/DevPrinciples/GUIDELINES/SECURITY_GUIDELINES.md

 ## 4. Automated Prevention in CI/CD

-To enforce this policy automatically, we will integrate secret scanning into our CI pipeline.
+To enforce this policy automatically, integrate secret scanning into the  CI pipeline.

 -   **Secret Scanning**: The CI pipeline must include a step that scans for secrets in the codebase on every pull request.
 If a potential secret is detected, the build must fail, blocking the merge.
 -   **Recommended Tools**: